maxja/qRPC/README.md

 simple echo client-server, and then change adopt it for message broker, one at first, and next the rest.

+The key point, is to use generated code produced by _protoc-gen-go-grpc_ as a starting point.
+It gives enough of abstraction to begin work with.

 ### Stages

 1. Implement gRPC based Echo Client-Server;